 Blackout Blinds

-Getting around with a Baby
+Getting around with a Baby and Toddler

 Car Seat

 One of the worst things I find about travelling with a baby is car seats.
-We did consider taking our car seat for the trip but decided against it as we already had so much stuff.
-Because of this, we hired them in each place we visited or borrowed where we could.
-Most of the times that we hired seats, they were awful.
+We have considered taking our car seat with us but always decided against it as we usually have so much stuff.
+We tend to hire them in each place we visit or borrow where we can.
+Many of the times that we have hired seats from car rental companies, they have been awful.
 We were either given a seat suitable for an older baby or toddler, or a seat that was very old and covered in sick!
-If I was travelling again with a young baby I would consider taking a capsule to avoid this added stress.
-Most airlines allow you to check them in for free but double-check as some airlines allow a maximum of two baby items including the pram and cot.
-If you are booking a seat on the flight for your baby then you can take the car seat on board to attach to the seat.
-I would consider doing this once our baby is a bit bigger and we are paying for a seat for him.

 Travel Pram